I had already posted a query in the thread which discusses the DELL Studio 1558 random shutdown issue.

 Now, I want to confirm that the DELL suggested solution of upgrading to A4 BIOS isn't going to help.
 I'm using A12 version and struggling with the same issue.

 To rule out any software issue, I tried booting both Windows and Ubuntu Linux and they both shut down randomly.
-Much worse, at times the laptop shutsdown during BIOS booth itself.
+Much worse, at times the laptop shutsdown during BIOS boot itself.

 I tried executing the hardware diagnostics by pressing the Fn key while powering up the laptop and could see random shutdown while executing the test.
 I'm not able to reproduce the case exactly with any prescribed steps.
 It's totally random and I can use my laptop hardly for 5 minutes.